black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 You'll notice that you are not using your match parameter.
 In JavaScript, it is common convention to prefix an unused parameter with an underscore _.
 You could also leave the parameter empty like so: (, char1) but it is often clearer to name the parameter for future readability.

 Prefix your match parameter with an underscore.

+# Step 61
+Declare a variable cellRegex to match cell references.
+It should match a letter from A to J, followed by a digit from 1 to 9, and an optional digit from 0 to 9.
+Make the regular expression case-insensitive and global.